How to open a Minox camera

-Opening an 8×11 Minox can be a nightmare if you don’t know exactly what you’re doing.
-It is very easy to irreparably damage sensitive parts such as the shutter blades or make it impossible to assemble the camera.
+Opening a Minox can be a nightmare if you don’t know exactly what you’re doing.
+It is easy to irreparably damage sensitive parts such as the shutter blades or make it impossible to assemble the camera.
 There is also the risk of accidentally changing settings or damaging the complicated internal mechanism.

-In order to service or repair the camera, various housing parts must be removed.
+In order to service or repair the camera, you have to remove various housing parts.
 It took me a lot of research, time and Minox cameras to learn how to do it.
 Since it’s not obvious how to open an 8×11 Minox and there’s a lot you can do wrong, I wrote a comprehensive guide here to make it easier for you.

 Remove the cap